gt-health/OMH-on-FHIR/README.md

 | SHIMMER_REDIRECT_URL | The redirect URL to pass to the Shimmer API.
 It contains the URL to the mdata-app /authorize/fitbit/callback endpoint that handles successful user authentication.
 Shimmer only redirects to this URL after successful authentication.  |
 | OMH_ON_FHIR_CALLBACK | The URL to the OMH on FHIR UI application to use after successful Shimmer authentication.  |
 | OMH_ON_FHIR_LOGIN | The URL to the user interface that handles login to Fitbit and Google fit. |

+For run time they can be set in the ./omhserver/omh-server.env file or explicitly in a Dockerfile or docker-compose.yml

 ### omh-on-fhir-client
 none